Links vs orange

 Review your backlink profile

-You should run this audit at least once every 3 months and monitor your backlink profile for any number of suspicious inbound links.
+You should run this kind of audit at least once every 3 months and monitor your backlink profile for any number of suspicious inbound links.

 Vary your anchors

-Spend time evaluating your anchor text and reviewing them where necessary.
+Spend time evaluating your anchor text and editing them where necessary.
 The best route to take is to vary your anchors and use similar or related keywords.

 If you’re ever in doubt as to what you should do about an unnatural link in your backlink profile, it’s best to go the nofollow route.